riconaranjo/COMP-2402/README.md

 **Case 3:** Node has two children

-- Replace the node with the smallest value, unless in right subtree
+- Replace the node with inorder successor
+  - replace with node at lower level, favouring left side

 ### Random Binary Search Trees [RBST]

-Balanced trees are statistically more likely
+Balanced trees are statistically more likely.

 - Implements the **SSet** interface
 - **contructed in O( n•log(n) )**